emjnixon15/ScabModel/README.md

 ## Acknowledgments

 This work was financially supported by the Biotechnology and Biological Sciences Research Council-funded South West Biosciences Doctoral Training Partnership [training grant reference BB/M009122/1].
 Thank you to Stefan Widgren, the corresponding author for SimInf for his assistance and permission to provide his code that I have adapted.
+Thank you to Ellen Brooks Pollock and Richard Wall who supervised this project.

 ## License